EslaMx7/PasteIntoFile/README.md

 Run the following commands in a terminal (Command Prompt or PowerShell).

-- To add the *Paste into file* entry in the File Explorer context menu:
+- To add the *Paste Into File* entry in the File Explorer context menu:

    ```powershell
    .\PasteIntoFile.exe /reg
    ```

-- To remove the *Paste into file* entry from the File Explorer context menu:
+- To remove the *Paste Into File* entry from the File Explorer context menu:

    ```powershell
    .\PasteIntoFile.exe /unreg